-Through a patient-oriented approach and written to address common clinical problems, this book provides a practical overview of the emotional and psychological states of people with renal disease, while also outlining the epidemiology and treatment of the psychosocial factors affecting them.
-The book begins with a section looking at psychiatric illness in the earlier and middle stages of chronic kidney disease, then segues into coverage of patients with end-stage renal disease treated with dialysis.
-The next section of the book discusses the psychosocial considerations of those who’ve undergone renal transplantation, and the book concludes with a section on special considerations, delving into topics such as treating adolescents, psychosocial disparities in chronic kidney disease and end-stage renal disease, challenges in psychosocial research in renal populations, and future directions for intervention.
+Psychosocial Aspects of Chronic Kidney Disease: Psychological Impact of Dialysis, Transplant, and Chronic Conditions provides a practical overview on the emotional and psychological states of people with renal disease, including updates on epidemiology and treatment tactics for psychosocial factors.
+Sections cover psychiatric illness in the earlier and middle stages of chronic kidney disease and discuss patients with end-stage renal disease who are treated with dialysis.
+Other topics include the psychosocial considerations of those who’ve undergone renal transplantation, the treatment of adolescents, psychosocial disparities in chronic kidney disease, end-stage renal disease, challenges in psychosocial research in renal populations, and future directions for intervention.

-- Outlines causes and treatment of psychosocial factors affecting renal disease patients
+- Outlines the causes and treatment of psychosocial factors affecting renal disease patients

 - Emphasizes practical approaches to patient care and treatment issues

-- Covers full range of renal disease including dialysis, transplantation, and end-stage
+- Covers the full range of renal disease, including dialysis, transplantation and end-stage

-- Discusses treatment for anxiety, depression, sleep disturbance, cognitive functioning
+- Discusses treatment for anxiety, depression, sleep disturbance and cognitive functioning

-- Explores psychosocial issues related to hemodialysis and peritoneal dialysis
+- Explores psychosocial issues relating to hemodialysis and peritoneal dialysis

 Health psychologists and clinical psychologists working with chronic kidney disease patients, renal social workers, renal dieticians, and renal nurses; secondary audience would include academic researchers and general practitioners